phwd/fbec/readme.md

   - 3115 - Captcha verification failed
   - 3301 - That code isn't working.
 Please check the code and try again.
   - 3303 - Sorry, you have made too many incorrect guesses.
 Please request another code.
+  - 3403 - Achievement hasn't been registered for this application.
+See https://developers.facebook.com/docs/howtos/achievements/
   - 3802 - User cannot reblock target so soon after unblocking target
   - 3953 - Provided application does not belong to the business
-  - 3403 - Achievement hasn't been registered for this application.
-See https://developers.facebook.com/docs/howtos/achievements/

   - 3910 - You need permission to edit the details of your Business Manager.
 Please talk to one of your Business Manager admins about changing your role or editing the Business Manager details.

+  - 3962 - Provided permission is not valid.
+Check you spelling and syntax.

   - 4004 - User cannot be added as an admin of this group
   - 4006 - User cannot be removed as admin of this group"